tryjumping/dose-response/design.md

 TODO
 ----
 * Add the weak will mechanics
+* Show the doses' and monsters' locations when hitting the Perfect High (99 or 98 points SoM)
+* Generate a new location when the player leaves the current map
 * Visually distinguish the area where the dose is irresistible
   - could be a bluish blinking (or slowly fading in and out) background
   - for non-low Will values this will be just the tile the dose is on